A Brief History Of The Band RAMMSTEIN

 Ramstein vs Rammstein

-One of the earliest RAMMSTEIN songs was called “Ramstein” with one m, which was about the 1988 Ramstein air show disaster.
+One of the band’s earliest songs was titled “Ramstein” with one ‘m’, which was about the 1988 Ramstein air show disaster.
 According to a 2019 feature in Metal Hammer Magazine, after the song was released, people started to refer to them as “the band with the Rammstein song” and “Ramstein band.”
-Spelling Rammstein with a double m was reportedly a mistake, however, “Rammstein” with a double m literally translates to “ramming stone”.
-Which is fitting for a band whose history is littered with strong political statements, bans due to obscenity, and live shows featuring BDSM, cannibalism, bazookas firing fireworks, and so many pyrotechnics; Lindemann is a certified pyrotechnician.

 The Show Goes On